Government Canyon State Natural Area

 - →Daily visitor permit limits are strict — you must have a reservation to camp

-- →Pack in everything — there's no water at the campsites, bring at least 2 liters per person per day
+- →Water is available near the campsites, but bring plenty for the trails — at least 2 liters per person per day

 - →Mountain biking is allowed on most trails — a great destination for bike campers